cycastic-cumberland/microjit/README.md

 Start by including `microjit/orchestrator.h`

-The `MicroJITOrchestrator` class is the heart of MicroJIT, which compile and cache `FunctionInstance` objects.
+The `MicroJITOrchestrator` class is the heart of MicroJIT, which compile and function_cache `FunctionInstance` objects.
 By default, it is atomically reference-counted, which allows it to be used concurrently and can be cleaned-up automatically, as long as there's no nested reference.

 All othe major components of MicroJIT are also reference counted (albeit not atomically), so no further memory management is needed.